 The Academic Success Program (ASP) provides seminars, courses, and individual conferences designed to enhance the analytical skills required for success in law school, on the bar exam, and in the practice of law.
 The program is comprehensive providing academic success resources to students from orientation through bar exam preparation.
 The ASP is a collaborative effort of faculty, administration, and students.

 Upper-level students are encouraged to attend seminars designed to raise their awareness about the bar exam and bar exam preparation.
-Seminar topics range from selecting the right course for your learning style to mastering the bar exam performance test.
-Third-year students can jumpstart their preparation for the bar exam by enrolling in the bar exam law, skills, and strategies course.
+Seminar topics include selecting the “right” commercial bar course and mastering the Multistate Professional Responsibility Exam (MPRE).
+Third-year students can jumpstart their preparation for the bar exam by enrolling in Bar Examination: Law, Skills & Strategies.